SusantoMandal/s3-pitr-nodejs/README.md

 It takes time to do this with the web interface: The Amazon S3 online administration gui does not provide a straightforward method to do this on a massive scale.

-With this script, you can simply restore a repository to a specific point in time by executing a simple command such as:
+With this script, you can simply restore a file version at specific point in time by executing a simple command such as:

 * To same s3 bucket:-
 	```